C3BI-pasteur-fr/python-course-1/source/Logical_Operations.rst

 Since all Python variables are really object references, it sometimes makes sense to ask whether two or more object references are referring to the same object.
-The is operator is a binary operator that returns True if its left-hand ob- ject reference is referring to the same object as its right-hand object reference.
+The ``is`` operator is a binary operator that returns True if its left-hand object reference is referring to the same object as its right-hand object reference.
 Here are some examples: ::

    >>> import collections